christianityorigins/website/books/_posts/2024-11-14-universalism-and-white.md

 Already covered, but worth restating: Lopez was a Sephardic merchant in Newport, one of the wealthiest men in the colonies.
 When Rhode Island's Christian exclusivism blocked him, he hired lawyers and petitioned the Massachusetts Superior Court.
 This was litigation, not legislation, but it set a common-law precedent that a Jew occupied the same legal tier as a Protestant European.
 Chief Justice Thomas Hutchinson's ruling did not use the word "white," but the functional effect was to declare that the 1740 Act's broad imperial category overrode the local tribal boundary.

 Now we come to the earliest court case where Jews explicitly petitioned to be classed under the deracinated European monolith.
 The term "white" had been in colonial statutes for 60 years by 1762.
 But it was the Plantation Act 1740—an imperial statute—that first created a uniform naturalisation class for all European Protestants and Jews.
-That Act was lobbied by London Sephardic merchants, as you have documented.
+That Act was lobbied by London Sephardic merchants, as I have documented.
 It forced Jews into the same statutory box as Christian Europeans for the purposes of subjecthood.

 When Aaron Lopez and Isaac Elizer sued in Massachusetts in 1762 to enforce the 1740 Act against Rhode Island's tribal Christian exclusivism, they were not petitioning for the word "white" to be invented—it already existed.
 They were petitioning for the legal recognition that Jews belonged within the deracinated European class that the slave codes already called "white."
 The Massachusetts Superior Court's decision was functionally a declaration that a Sephardic Jew was legally indistinguishable from an English Protestant settler.

 This was a top‑down judicial imposition against the local English tribe in Rhode Island, which had refused to absorb the Jew.
 The imperial statute and the imperial court crushed the local ethnic boundary.
-In your framework, this is a clear instance of Jews using the state to dissolve a European tribal barrier and fold themselves into the monolithic category.
+In my framework, this is a clear instance of Jews using the state to dissolve a European tribal barrier and fold themselves into the monolithic category.

 #### 11.3 Moses Michael Hays (Massachusetts, Post‑Revolution)